Frequently Asked Questions

 Answer: We recognise that the industry is presently made up of individuals with a mix of qualifications and hands on experience and skills learnt on the job.
 We have a registration pathway that allows for individuals with little or no qualifications to be assessed and confirmed as competent.
-This can either be through a Skills Active assessor, or through a registered education provider (a process called Recognition of Current Competencies or RCC).
+This can either be through a Skills Active assessor, or through a registered education provider (a process called NZ Certificate in Exercise L4 Supplementary).
 If you apply for registration under this pathway we will provide you with a list of such organisations.

 Q: I have a qualification from ABC Institution, does that enable me to register?

 Answer: Qualifications from a REPs Registered Education provider will enable you to register through pathway one (this is an very simple process).
 A list of Registered Education providers are listed here.
 Qualifications from non Registered qualifications can still enable you to register, but through a different process (pathway three on the application form) – you will need to provide REPs with detailed descriptors of the courses/modules you have completed and these will be reviewed against the REPs standards (there is an additional fee for this).
 If you’re not sure exactly where you fit in, then apply for registration, and once you have done this we can point you in the right direction.